-- 00-version was presented in IETF-74 in MPLS WG - Addressed all feedbacks received from WG in revision -02. - Moved from Informational to Standards Track as per suggestions from MPLS WG.
+- 00-version was presented in IETF-74 in MPLS WG - Addressed all feedbacks received from WG in revision -02 and presented in IETF-81 in PWE3. - Moved from Informational to Standards Track as per suggestions from MPLS WG.

 Objectives

 • Optimize Targeted LDP (T-LDP) session maintenance in scaled T-LDP environment (e.g in mobilility backhauls with Pseudowires/VPLS deployments).